SidOfc/mkdx/README.md

 The latest changes will be visible in this list.
 See [CHANGELOG.md](CHANGELOG.md) for older changes.

+## 08-04-2018 VERSION 1.4.0

+- Update [Dead link detection](#dead-link-detection) to include support for external and relative links.
+- Add [new settings](#gmkdxsettingslinksexternalenable) to control request timeout and relative link host etc.

 ## 02-04-2018 VERSION 1.3.0

 - Added feature: [Dead fragment link detection](#dead-link-detection)